-One of the key features of a constant force or variable force spring is its overall length.
+One of the key features of a constant force spring or variable force spring is its overall length.
 How this overall length is determined and why it is important is a discussion that will aid designers and engineers when working on a project.

 To begin let’s discuss the attributes of the two springs mentioned above.
-Both constant force and variable force springs are made to exert a linear force.
+Both constant force springs and variable force springs are made to exert a linear force.
 Both springs are extended by overcoming the force manufactured into the spring and both will retract when the spring force is greater than that opposing it.
 The difference in the two designs is indicated by their respective names: A constant force spring will exert a relatively constant force through its extension while a variable force spring will change in force throughout the travel length.
 Usually variable force springs are stronger when extended and weaker as they retract.
 In order to maintain a consistent retraction of the spring, minimize space, and obtain the lowest possible cost, the overall length should be customized for the specific application.